• Skip to primary navigation

 Maccheroncini di Campofilone pasta with Marchigiano ragu

 Today, this pasta is dried flat on sheets of special parchment paper and sold wrapped in paper inside a characteristic cardboard box with a plastic window through which you can see the pasta.
-You can read more about the history of maccheroncini di Campofilone if you click here.
+You can read more about the history of maccheroncini di Campofilone if you click like.

 ingredients for Maccheroncini di Campofilone pasta with Marchigiano ragu